kingYose/react_nodeJs_sql_project/README.md

 **Note:**
-- The frontend runs on http://localhost:3000.
+- The frontend runs on localhost server that avilibal in the start time.
 - The server runs on port 4080.

 - - **User Authentication:**